busera/mads__decode_dementia/README.md

 ### 1.2.
 Introduction and Objectives

-​​Traumatic brain injuries (TBI) are a serious health issue that affects millions of people each year.
+Traumatic brain injuries (TBI) are a serious health issue that affects millions of people each year.
 These injuries can range from a mild bump on the head to severe trauma, and they can lead to long-term problems, including the risk of developing dementia – a condition that impairs memory and thinking skills.
 As our population ages, understanding the connection between TBI and dementia is becoming increasingly important.

 The brain is a delicate and complex organ, and how it reacts to injuries is not fully clear.
 After a TBI, there can be immediate damage as well as a series of changes in the brain that may contribute to diseases like dementia.
 Studies have shown that people who have had a TBI may be more likely to develop dementia, but we don’t yet know exactly why this is the case.

-Although we know there’s a link between TBI and a higher chance of getting dementia, we don’t fully understand all the factors involved.
-This lack of knowledge makes it hard to come up with ways to prevent or treat the long-term effects of TBI.

-Figuring out how TBI leads to dementia is crucial.
-It can help us identify who is most at risk and find ways to help them early on.
-It can also lead to new treatments to lessen the impact of TBI.
-Plus, this research can inform policies and education to reduce TBIs and promote brain health, which is important for individuals and society as a whole.
+Our project was designed to enhance our understanding of the outcomes following traumatic brain injuries, focusing on their determinants and consequences.
+We used causal inference to investigate the complex relationships between TBI and the subsequent risk of dementia, considering a range of demographic and clinical factors.

 Our project is split into two main parts:

-- **Step 1:** Looking at People’s Backgrounds and TBI Details First, we’re studying how TBI is linked to dementia and how factors like age, gender, education, genetics, and brain health scores play a role.
-  - We’ll know we’re on the right track if we:
+**Step 1: Looking at People’s Backgrounds and TBI Details** First, we’re studying how TBI is linked to dementia and how factors like age, gender, education, genetics, and brain health scores play a role.
+We’ll know we’re on the right track if we:
 - Find clear evidence that TBI and dementia are connected.
 - Measure how strong this connection is and show that it’s meaningful.

-- **Step 2:** Studying Proteins and Brain Changes Next, we’re examining the proteins in the brain and other changes to find patterns that could explain the link between TBI and dementia.
+**Step 2: Studying Proteins and Brain Changes**
+Next, we’re examining the proteins in the brain and other changes to find patterns that could explain the link between TBI and dementia.
 We’ll consider this part successful if we:
 - Group the data in a way that makes sense and is backed up by the numbers.
 - Show clear differences in protein levels between these groups.
 - Present our findings in easy-to-understand format

 ## 2. Dataset